slithering-scribe/Retail-Sales-Forecasting-Unveiling-Key-Predictors/README.md

 Visualizations: Contains visualizations that help interpret the data and model results.

 How to Use
-Clone the Repository:
+1. Clone the Repository:
 bash

-Copy
-git clone [repository link]
+Copy: git clone [repository link]

-Install Dependencies:
+2. Install Dependencies:
 bash

-Copy
-pip install -r requirements.txt
+Copy: pip install -r requirements.txt

 Run Notebooks: Open the notebooks in Jupyter and follow the instructions for data analysis, model building, and evaluation.

 Contributions